karimarttila/go/simpleserver/README.md

 # Map, Reduce and Filter

-There are no map, reduce and filter because Go is a statically typed language which does not provide generics - you either should have a dynamically typed language (like Clojure or Python) or a statically typed language with generics (like Java) to have real map, reduce and filter functions.
+There are no map, reduce and filter implementations in the Go standard library because Go is a statically typed language which does not provide generics - you either should have a dynamically typed language (like Clojure, Javascript or Python) or a statically typed language with generics (like Java) to have real map, reduce and filter functions.
 I googled this a bit and found one of Go's inventors, Rob Pike's [filter](https://github.com/robpike/filter) implementation in which he says:

 ```text
 "I wanted to see how hard it was to implement this sort of thing in Go, with as nice an API as I could manage.
 It wasn't hard.
 Having written it a couple of years ago, I haven't had occasion to use it once.
 Instead, I just use "for" loops.
 You shouldn't use it either."
 ```

 So, let's just use for loops while programming Go.
-This is a bit of a pity since map, reduce and filter are very idiomatic in functional languages like Clojure.
+This is a bit of a pity since map, reduce and filter are very idiomatic e.g. in functional languages like Clojure.
+But you just have to accept that when in Rome do as the Romans do.

 A couple of examples how to implement getProduct using filter in Java, Python, Javascript and Clojure, and for loop in Go: